hnarayanan/googleplus-album-fetcher/README.md

 `python generate-gallery.py`

-Which will fetch album data from Google+ and write out static HTML to `output/slug/index.html` (one for each album you requested) with galleries showcasing your photographs.
+which will fetch album data from Google+ and write out static HTML to `output/slug/index.html` (one for each album you requested) with galleries showcasing your photographs.